Ensure USDA maintains current school nutrition standards, rather than implements additional, unachievable rules.

 Persistent national labor shortages and supply chain issues had a lasting impact on the K-12 foodservice industry, limiting manufacturers’ and distributors’ capacity to produce and stock foods that meet highly specialized school nutrition standards.
 In SNA’s 2023 School Nutrition Trends Survey of school meal program directors nationwide:

-- More than 90% of school nutrition directors reported challenges with menu item shortages, discontinued menu items and supply shortages.
+- More than 90% reported challenges with menu item shortages and discontinued menu items.

 Since schools are the healthiest place children eat, school nutrition professionals work hard to make nutritious meals appealing so students continue consuming them.
 Frontline school nutrition staff witness food-insecure children who choose not to eat at all if the meal is not familiar or appetizing to them.
 Cultural and regional preferences often influence students’ willingness to eat healthy school meals.
 Even the Institute of Medicine warned that meeting later sodium targets “in a way that is well accepted by students will present major challenges and may not be possible.”

 To keep students eating healthy school meals, SNA’s 2023 Position Paper supports maintaining current school nutrition standards, rather than implementing additional, unachievable rules.